Kleis

 Standards Compliant

 Full OpenID Connect (OIDC) support with Discovery and JWKS endpoints.
+Full SSO across all your apps.

 Edge Ready